 Subject-specific career and course exploration resources

-Here you’ll find career exploration resources specific to particular subject areas and careers.
-All resources are FREE.
-This list is not exhaustive, but instead a starting point.
-There are lots of other resources out there too.
 If your subject area isn’t listed here and you are struggling to find relevant online career exploration resources (see our general online resource list too), get in touch with us on leaps@ed.ac.uk and we’ll do our best to help!

 Art & Design